-A representative of the Polaroid Corporation, Cambridge, Massachusetts, advised on June 23, 1972, that records of that firm reflect that McCord Associates, Inc., Rockville, Maryland, holds an account with the Polaroid Corporation, through its Paramus, New Jersey, office.
+Massachusetts, advised on June 23, 1972, that records of that fire reflect that McCord Associates, Inc., Rockville, Maryland, holds an account with the Polaroid Corporation, through its Paramus, New Jersey, office.
 The representative indicated that McCord Associates had placed an order with Polaroid for an ID-3 Land Identification System.
 This transaction was handled by Dennis Swindler, a salesman for the firm.

-A representative of Technical Communications, Inc., Lexington, Massachusetts, advised on June 23, 1972, that a review of the records of his firm had failed to reveal any contact by his firm with James W. McCord, Jr., or the other individuals connected with the burglary of the DNCH in WDC.
+A representative of Technical Communications, Inc., Lexington, Massachusetts, advised on June 23, 1972, that a review of the records of his firm had failed to reveal any contact by his firm with James W. HeCord, Jr., or the other individuals connected with the burglary of the DNCH in WDC.

-A representative of the Shelley Publishing Company, parent company of John Liner Associates, Wellesley Hills, Massachusetts, advised on June 23, 1972, that records of that firm reflect that a monthly publication of John Liner Associates, an insurance consultant firm handling corporate clients, was furnished to James McCord, Rockville, Maryland, at McCord's request.
+A representative of the Shelley Publishing Company, parent company of John Liner Associates, Wellesley Hills, Massachusetts, advised on June 23, 1972, that records of that firm reflect that a monthly publication of John Liner Associates, an insurance consultant firm handling corporate clients, Was furnished to James McCord, Rockville, Maryland, at McCord's request.

-On June 27, 1972, a representative of Bell and Howell Communications Company, Waltham, Massachusetts, stated that the following equipment was shipped to McCord Associates, Inc.,
+On June 27, 1972, a representative of Bell and Howell Communications Company, Waltham, Massachusetts, stated that the following equipment was shipped to McCord Associates, Inc.